 - Interoperable: Prerequisites to integrate datasets with other data and applications.
 Metadata should use ontologies/controlled vocabularies and include qualified references to other (meta)data.

 - Reusable: FAIR should allow for reuse of data.
 Metadata must be rich, must contain provenance, and follow community standards.
 A data usage license ensures legal interoperability.

 Obtaining all necessary metadata records in the active phase of research, eases the archiving of FAIR data at project conclusion.
 It is therefore advised to make yourself familiar with the metadata standards and data archives in your research community already during data management planning.

 Data management in the active phase of research

 Good data management in the active phase of a research project facilitates your future research, eases collaborations, enables advanced analysis methods, and is a prerequesite for archiving high-quality data.
 Some aspects to consider:

 Data storage and backup

-- Information about local data storage at UiB can you find here.
+- The IT-department provides information about local data storage at UiB.
 For additional storage quotas, active storage or cold storage on Billy, see the price list from the IT-department.
 If you need personal guidance, please contact UiBhjelp.